FlammingFrost/tech-blog/content/posts/ssl/SwAV-note/index.md

 ## Introduction

-## Related Work

 ### Instance and Contrastive Learning

-> Compare different view of the same image.
+> Compare different views of the same image.

 Unsupervised learning tries to learn a representation of data (etc. images) without the use of manual annotataions.
 In previous study, contrastive learning has been proved to be a powerful method to learn a good representation.
 It usually minimizes the difference between positive pairs (explicitly) and maximizes the difference between negative pairs (sometimes implicitly).